Silence Remained

 Yoko Toda's next aim is to project the smiling Buddha-Face on central buildings of western metropolis.

-The Buddha shows the peaceful, spiritual and high culture past of the Khmer Empire with its capital Angkor Wat.
-The temple of Angkor, which goes back to Greek influence, as god was emerged from the human figure and the dedication either to Hinduism or to Buddhism stands for the cultural and religious diversity.
+The Buddha shows the peaceful, spiritual and cultural past of the Khmer Empire with its capital, Angkor Wat.
+The temple of Angkor, which goes back to Greek influence, stands for the cultural and religious diversity.

 national_museum